TrademarkTrademark

 • The decision rule that resolves most evaluations: count the IaC tools you actually run remotely.
 One (Terraform or OpenTofu) → Scalr or Terraform Cloud.
 Several → Spacelift or env0.
 Zero budget and one team → Atlantis.

 Here's the short version.
-Spacelift is the strongest option when you orchestrate multiple IaC tools — Terraform plus Pulumi, CloudFormation, Kubernetes, or Ansible — through one platform.
-Scalr is the strongest option when you run Terraform or OpenTofu only and want per-run pricing with every governance feature on every tier.
+Spacelift is the strongest option when you orchestrate multiple IaC tools (Terraform plus Pulumi, CloudFormation, Kubernetes, or Ansible) through one platform.
+Scalr is the strongest option when you run Terraform or OpenTofu only and want per-run pricing with the core governance stack (SSO, RBAC, OPA policies, and free drift detection) on every tier.
 Terraform Cloud is the incumbent with the tightest pure-Terraform integration and a resources-under-management pricing model that grows with inventory. env0 is the other multi-IaC platform, with a FinOps slant.
 Atlantis is the free, self-hosted option for a single team with ops capacity.
 The rest of this guide is the reasoning, pairing by pairing.

 One disclosure up front: we build Scalr, one of the alternatives discussed here.
-Where Spacelift is the better fit, we say so — there are several of those cases below.
+Several sections below point you at Spacelift where it's the better fit.

 What is Spacelift, and what is it genuinely good at?

-Spacelift is an infrastructure orchestration platform built around stacks — units that connect a VCS repository to a runtime environment.
-Its defining trait is breadth: a stack can run Terraform, OpenTofu, Terragrunt, Pulumi, CloudFormation, Kubernetes manifests, or Ansible playbooks.
-For platform teams wrangling a heterogeneous estate, that's the headline feature, and nothing else in the category matches it.
+Spacelift is an infrastructure orchestration platform built around stacks, units that connect a VCS repository to a runtime environment.
+What sets it apart is breadth: a stack can run Terraform, OpenTofu, Terragrunt, Pulumi, CloudFormation, Kubernetes manifests, or Ansible playbooks.
+If you're a platform team wrangling a mixed estate, that's the headline feature, and nothing else in the category matches it.

 Three other capabilities stand out: